Obesity: Epidemiology

-In earlier historical periods obesity was rare, and achievable only by a small elite, although already recognised as a problem for health.
+In earlier historical periods obesity was rare and achievable only by a small elite, although already recognised as a problem for health.
 But as prosperity increased in the Early Modern period, it affected increasingly larger groups of the population.
 Prior to the 1970s, obesity was a relatively rare condition even in the wealthiest of nations, and when it did exist it tended to occur among the wealthy.
 Then, a confluence of events started to change the human condition.
-The average BMI of populations in first-world countries started to increase and, consequently, there was a rapid increase in the proportion of people overweight and obese.
+The average BMI of populations in first-world countries started to increase, and consequently there was a rapid increase in the proportion of people overweight and obese.

 In 1997, the WHO formally recognized obesity as a global epidemic.
 As of 2008, the WHO estimates that at least 500 million adults (greater than 10%) are obese, with higher rates among women than men.
 The global prevalence of obesity more than doubled between 1980 and 2014.
-In 2014, more than 600 million adults were obese, equal to about 13 percent of the world's adult population.
+In 2014, more than 600 million adults were obese, equal to about 13 percent of the world's adult population, with that figure growing to 16% by 2022, according to the World Health Organization.
 The percentage of adults affected in the United States as of 2015–2016 is about 39.6% overall (37.9% of males and 41.1% of females).
 In 2000, the World Health Organization (WHO) stated that overweight and obesity were replacing more traditional public health concerns such as undernutrition and infectious diseases as one of the most significant cause of poor health.

 The rate of obesity also increases with age at least up to 50 or 60 years old and severe obesity in the United States, Australia, and Canada is increasing faster than the overall rate of obesity.
 The OECD has projected an increase in obesity rates until at least 2030, especially in the United States, Mexico and England with rates reaching 47%, 39% and 35%, respectively.